Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 November 2025 10.51.37 UTC
+- WIB: Kamis, 13 November 2025 11.34.03 UTC
-- WITA: Kamis, 13 November 2025 11.51.37 UTC
+- WITA: Kamis, 13 November 2025 12.34.03 UTC
-- WIT: Kamis, 13 November 2025 12.51.37 UTC
+- WIT: Kamis, 13 November 2025 13.34.03 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology